AccelerateNetworks/PagingServer/README.rst

 including systemd, upstart, openrc, runit, daemontools, debian's "start-stop-daemon", simple bash scripts, etc.

-For systemd in particular, see the _`Running as systemd service` section below.
+For systemd in particular, see the "Running as a systemd service" section below.

 Running from terminal to understand what's going on, these options might be also useful::